 We, the company of Northern Stage, vow to address injustices against the Black community.
 We believe that if we do not stand strongly and vocally alongside Black America, and take action through our art and community, we are perpetuating the racism endemic to our country.
 Theater is a healing art form, and we will work to heal, reveal, and lift up the voices that have been silenced for so long.

-Our staff, in conversation with our board, will be working together in the coming weeks to develop a specific, written action plan for how we can work harder to address these injustices in our art, workplace, and everyday practices.
+Our staff, in conversation with our board, will be working together to develop a specific, written action plan for how we can work harder to address these injustices in our art, workplace, and everyday practices.
 We believe this is crucial work in support of our mission to “change lives, one story at a time.”

 Last Year, We Made the Following Commitment to Inclusion, Equity, Diversity, and Access

 Theater shows us a vision of how the world can be, and we take the responsibility of envisioning seriously.
 As artists in a changing world, we strive to continually open ourselves up to new ideas and practices.
 We believe the most important and impactful art is made when we consider and commit to inclusion, diversity, equity, and access both on and off of our stages, in order to make Northern Stage a welcoming place for everyone.
 We aspire to make excellent work that is representative of our community, and we aspire to uplift voices that aren’t always heard, challenging ourselves to be the best possible humans and artists.
 Though uncomfortable at times, we can only change lives by asking the hard questions: Who are the voices of tomorrow, what are the stories yet to be told, and how can we change lives with our art?
 With the support of our community, Northern Stage is committed to finding out the depth and breadth of the impact theater can have on our world.